Probate Q&A Series

 Detailed Answer

 When a loved one passes away, family members often pay funeral homes or service providers before the probate process begins.
-Under North Carolina law, those pre-funeral expenses qualify as claims against the decedent’s estate.
-The personal representative handles these claims as part of the estate administration.
+Under North Carolina law, those pre-funeral expenses may qualify for reimbursement from the decedent’s estate as estate claims or administration expenses, depending on the circumstances.
+The personal representative handles these matters as part of the estate administration.

 1. Appointment of Personal Representative